 The Toggle Function for Pain assessment

 Seeing the detail in how pain changes just became way easier.
 The pain assessment chart function in Navigate Pain separates information into layers.
 This innovative approach allows clinicians to view the details within a pain chart together or separately.
-As a result a cohesive pain picture can be realized with compromising accuracy.
+The result is a cohesive and accuracte pain picture.
 What’s is this pain assessment function?
 It’s the Navigate Pain toggle function.
-The toggling function is intriguing – so give it a try.

 The pain assessment chart functions in Navigate Pain enable deeper insight and better communication.
 Each layer of information captured on a pain chart reflects a pain descriptor.
 These pain descriptors and the associated pain level can be toggled on or off.
 Most importantly, the information layers provide an (indirect) measure of pain.
 Pain measures include the total area and pain level of the pain assessment descriptors.
 Thie measures are expressed in pixels and total percent of the body chart.
 Views of the body chart include the front, back, left and right sides.